 What’s New?Employers must use an updated “Summary of Your Rights” disclosure to comply with the FCRA.
 The terms added to the disclosure are designed to alert the job applicant or employee to his or her rights to place a so-called “security freeze” on his or her credit report from a nationwide consumer reporting agency.
 This security freeze will prohibit a consumer reporting agency from releasing information in the job applicant’s or employee’s frozen credit report without his or her express authorization.

-The new version of the “Summary of Your Rights” document adopted by the Consumer Financial Protection Bureau (Bureau) is available on the Federal Trade Commission’s website, here.
+The new version of the “Summary of Your Rights” document adopted by the Consumer Financial Protection Bureau (Bureau) is available here.
 Employers should use this form when notifying a job applicant or employee that the employer is considering taking an adverse employment action based on a background check provided by a third party.
 The new form contains the necessary information about obtaining a security freeze.

 The FCRA imposes multiple notice and authorization requirements on employers who use third party entities to obtain background checks on employees for employment purposes.
 A detailed discussion of the FCRA and these employer obligations is available here.

 One of these obligations is that, if an employer is contemplating an adverse employment action against a job applicant or employee based on a background check, the employer must provide the job applicant or employee with the federal “Summary of Your Rights” disclosure.